Zeagle Scout BCD Review

 The harness offers a variety of adjustment possibilities to provide a custom fit for you.
 The waist, sternum and torso straps are all adjustable.
 The Velcro cummerbund can be adjusted to three positions to increase the overall comfort of this BCD.

-The straps buckles are all equipped with side releases that simply need to be squeezed for opening.
+The strap buckles are all equipped with side releases that simply need to be squeezed for opening.
 This offers easy closing of the straps when you put the BCD on or take it off.

 Where to Buy?